-Just Because she beheld he Christ Spirit in the he Martha Circle she replied, "I would be honored to become in honorary member of your group.
+Just Because she beheld he Christ Spirit in the he Martha Circle she replied, "I vould be honored to become in honorary member of your troup.
 What are my dues and duties?"
 Sister Mary ind duties?"
-Sister in Stanislaus was told that her lues and duties would consist of joining our prayer covenant and praying with us for the advancement of God's kingdom on earth.
-Thus Sister became the very first and perhaps the only practicing Roman Catholic nun to become an honorary member of United Methodist Women
+Sister that her ideas and duties would

-Just Because Sister Mary Stanislaus was an honoray member, the society decided to expand its outreach to its Catholic brothers and ters.
-In 1976 when I Sis-First when United Methodist of Pinellas Park was host church for World Day of Prayer a supreme effort was made to involve Catholics.
+Just Because Sister Mary Stanislaus was an honoray member, the society decided to expand its outreach to its Catholic brothers and sis-ters.
+In 1976 when First United Methodist of Pinellas Park was host church for World Day of Prayer a supreme effort was made to involve Catholics.